 La Trobe University - Sheffield Hallam University Joint PhD Program Scholarships

-La Trobe University is offering a PhD scholarship for a student to undertake a joint PhD with Sheffield Hallam University, UK.
+La Trobe University is offering up to three graduate research scholarships for students to undertake a joint PhD with Sheffield Hallam University, UK.

-Applications for this scholarship are now open to Australian or New Zealand citizens or Australian permanent residents.
-The application deadline is 30 April 2021.
+Applications for this scholarship are now open to Australian or New Zealand citizens or Australian permanent residents newly enrolling in a PhD.
+The application deadline is 30 October 2021.

 Students undertaking the joint PhD program will be enrolled in a PhD at both institutions.
 Your supervisory team will comprise of academic staff from both institutions who will provide support and guidance throughout your research.
 As a student enrolled at both La Trobe and Sheffield Hallam, you will have access to services and support provided by both institutions, including a range of professional and personal development programs.